Westmoreland

 The opening of western Pennsylvania to settlement was the result of a decisive victory over the Native Americans at the Battle of Bushy Run, August 5th and 6th, 1763.

-The Vandergrift Museum is situated in the Old Sherman School, located at 184 Sherman Avenue in Vandergrift, which is currently undergoing massive renovations for our use.
+Victorian Vandergrift Museum is located in the Old Sherman School, 184 Sherman Avenue in Vandergrift, which is currently undergoing massive renovations for our use.

 The Compass Inn is a place to receive an informative and entertaining tour by costumed docents that tells the story of transportation and everyday life in the early 1800's.
 The tour delivers "history with a smile" by incorporating a generous sprinkling of etymology (word and phrase origins).